Skip to main content

 Notice

-If you want to improve your viewing experience, it is recommended to avoid using a laptop or small screen.
+If you want to improve your viewing experience, avoiding using a laptop or small screen is recommended.

 To remove the plugin: